reframe-hpc/reframe/docs/tutorial_basics.rst

 In this example, we instruct ReFrame to compile a single source file using the ``-std=c++11 -pthread -Wall`` compilation flags.
 However, the flag ``-pthread`` is only needed to compile applications using ``std::thread`` with the GCC and Clang compilers.
 Hence, since this flag may not be valid for other compilers, we need to include it only in the tests that use either GCC or Clang.
-Similarly to the ``lang`` parameter in the previous example, the information regarding which compiler is being used is only available after the class is instantiated, so we also defer the addition of this optional compiler flag with a pipeline hook.
+Similarly to the ``lang`` parameter in the previous example, the information regarding which compiler is being used is only available after the class is instantiated (after completion of the ``setup`` pipeline stage), so we also defer the addition of this optional compiler flag with a pipeline hook.
 In this case, we set the :func:`set_compile_flags` hook to run before the ReFrame pipeline stage ``compile``.

 .. note::